-Course Title: Medical Terminology and Careers
+Course Title: Medical Terminology

 Course Description: This course explores the specialized language used within the medical profession.
 Emphasis is placed on the definition, pronunciation and spelling of medical terms with a focus on building medical words using prefixes, word roots, suffixes and combining forms.
-Vocabulary is taught in relation to the basic anatomy, physiology and pathology of body systems.
-This class, which will require weekly assignments and online presentations.
-Students must have a computer and internet access.
-In class tests will be given periodically.
-Passing this course with a "B" or better earns Butte College credit.
+To further advance a working knowledge of these terms, vocabulary is taught in relation to the basic anatomy, physiology and pathology of body systems.
+This class is directed towards those students seeking a basic anatomy/physiology and medical terminology class to support their pursuit of a job in the medical field.
+Medical terminology curriculum is articulated with Butte College's Medical Terminology Course.